-The domain appended to the names of all shared keys generated with TKEY.
+This domain is appended to the names of all shared keys generated with TKEY.
 When a client requests a TKEY exchange, it may or may not specify the desired name for the key.
-If present, the name of the shared key will be client specified part + tkey-domain.
-Otherwise, the name of the shared key will be random hex digits + tkey-domain.
-In most cases, the domainname should be the server's domain name, or an otherwise non-existent subdomain like "tkey.domainname".
-If you are using GSS-TSIG, this variable must be defined, unless you specify a specific keytab using tkey-gssapi-keytab.
+If present, the name of the shared key is client-specified part+tkey-domain.
+Otherwise, the name of the shared key is random hex digits + tkey-domain.
+In most cases, the domainname should be the server's domain name, or an otherwise nonexistent subdomain like "\tkey.domainname".
+If using GSS-TSIG, this variable must be defined, unless a specific keytab is specified using tkey-gssapi-keytab.